ChiComs’ Hypersonic Missile a Sputnik Moment?

 Americans learn of China’s successful test of a nuclear-capable hypersonic missile.

-Yesterday, Americans learned that China had successfully tested a nuclear-capable hypersonic missile back in August, a test that reportedly caught U.S. intelligence off guard.
+Yesterday, Americans learned that China successfully tested nuclear-capable hypersonic missiles back in July and August, a test that reportedly caught U.S. intelligence off guard.
 While it is highly unlikely that the test of a hypersonic missile actually surprised or was unbeknown to U.S. intelligence before it occurred, what is true is that Beijing is clearly and aggressively pushing forward in developing military technology and capabilities beyond mere regional concerns.

 China’s hypersonic missile test, which was reported to have circled the globe before hitting within a couple dozen miles of its intended target, represents the latest salvo in the 21st-century arms race — an arms race in which the U.S. can ill afford to fall behind.
 The question is whether the Biden administration is willing to acknowledge this reality.
 The response from the Biden administration thus far is less than comforting.